Select a Department

 Offered to grades: 9-12

-This is a laboratory and project-driven course in the study of animal systems, animal breeds, animal behaviors, reproduction, animal ecology, health and nutrition, careers, and ethical issues in utilization of animals within various industries.
+This is a laboratory and project-driven course in the study of animal systems, breeds, behaviors, and reproduction.
+Emphasis will be placed on large animals, with limited study of companion animals.
 This course counts toward membership in FFA.
+(Details about the prerequisite course, Intro to Agriculture, may be found on page 38.)

 • AP Biology (RAI)